nexusformat/communications/2015/NXvalidate/white_paper.md

 to be merged into a complete NXDL tree before doing the validation.
 Or we have to validate against the inheritance chain, thereby keeping track of fields and groups which have already been validated by the application definition of the derived class.
-The authors preference is to flatten the inheritance hierarchy out before validation.

-TODO: opinions on this one?
+Merging the inheritance tree into a complete NXDL tree before validation is the better solution.

 How do we find NXDL files?
 Especially with inheritance an automatic way of locating NXDL files becomes a necessity.
 The extends property in the NXDL file